thefuxia/WP-Magic-Widgets/readme.md

 		'anonymous' => __( 'Anonymous visitors only', 'plugin_magic_widgets' )
 	);

-You can new options for particular roles, languages, visitors with comment cookies … be creative.
+You can add new options for particular roles, languages, visitors with comment cookies … be creative.

 Then you have to hook into the output handler: